Hoglandets-IT/beetl/docs/getting-started/change-notes.md

 # Change Notes
+## 1.2.1
+### Changes ️️🔄️
+- iTop destinations can now be configured to allow sending in null values that were previously filtered out.

 ## 1.1.0 - 1.1.1
 ### Changes ️️🔄️
 - Beetl now validates your configuration before running, providing you with helpful error messages telling you how to locate and fix the issues.